 People between the ages of 18 and 60 with amputation at the forearm or below are eligible.
 Those who fit this criteria will be rigorously evaluated before being considered candidates for hand transplantation.
-For more information on participating in the study, click here to visit the Department of Plastic and Reconstructive Surgery Website.

 How many total hand transplants have been performed worldwide?

 More than 32 patients have received hand transplants at institutions around the world.
 The longest surviving hand transplant is the first U.S. recipient at almost 10 years.

 What is the immunosuppression protocol currently employed around the world in hand transplantation?